 If you wish to connect your Azure Enterprise Agreement to Optima for cost reporting purposes, see Connect Azure Enterprise Agreement to Optima for Cost Reporting.

 - You must have a Azure Resource Manager subscription to register with RightScale

 enterprise_manageron the RightScale account

 RightScaleService Principal, the Azure AD user being used to register with RightScale must be a Member of the Active Directory Tenant containing the subscription (not a Guest) and have the rights to create Enterprise Applications.
 By default, Members of the tenant have this ability, but that right can be revoked.

-The ARM account used to register with RightScale must have Service Admin or Global Admin of the Active Directory Tenant AND must be a User Access Administrator or Owner of the Subscription being added.
+- The Azure AD user being used to register the Subscription with RightScale must have the Owner role on the Subscription.
 If you temporarily add permissions to a user to complete registration, you may revoke those permissions after the subscription is registered, as RightScale will only use the

 Connect to the Cloud

 After logging into the Dashboard, go to Settings > Account Settings > Clouds.
 Click Connect to a Cloud.